sgarcia0206/comp122-f23/setup.md

 ### Test Your Local Environment

-  1. Reposition the Mars_4_5 for easy access.
+   1. Validate Mars_4_5 is appropriately registered.
+For System Security reasons, you may need to register the MARS IDE with the Operating System.

-     - Open File Explorer or Finder
+      - Open up File Explorer (Windows) or Finder (Mac)
-     - Navigate to `comp122/bin/`
+      - Navigate to the COMP122 bin directory: ~/classes/comp122/bin/
-     - Copy the Mars_4_5.jar and then Paste it to your Desktop
-     - Double-click the Mars4_5.jar icon
+      - First double-click the Mars4_5.jar icon
       - If you receive the following message,
         ```
         "Mars4_5.jar” cannot be opened because it is from an unidentified developer.
         ```

         1. Control-click the Mars4_5.jar icon
         1. Choose Open from the shortcut menu
         1. Hereafter, you can Double-click the Mars4_5.jar icon to open the application.

   1. Validate CLI tools for COMP122.<br/>
      First open a new terminal and execute the following commands: